jjnevis/onus/docs/info/notes.md

 To the people who know me, and I can tell you, there are some very smart cookies out there: please do everything you can to make this idea work, I know you will.

 Share, share, share.

+Once you realise that Onus will work, you can't un-realise it.